micropython/micropython/docs/library/machine.rst

    Performs a :ref:`soft reset <soft_reset>` of the interpreter, deleting all Python objects and resetting the Python heap.

+   .. note:: This function is deprecated.
+Call the Python standard
+             :func:`sys.exit()` function instead.

 .. function:: reset_cause()

    Get the reset cause.
 See :ref:`constants <machine_constants>` for the possible return values.